liannehebert/large-data-website/ia/scenario-4.md

 # Scenario

 **I am a…** grade 6 teacher
-**I want to…** have a good resource with enough profile information on different animals **So I can…** have my students write informative speeches using the information on this website.
+**I want to…** find information on endangered species, and information on how to help wildlife **So I can…** have my students write essays on endangered species and how we can help: to encourage awareness of wildlife issues.